 “Brisbane is home to one of the world’s best convention centres, and last financial year the Brisbane Business Events worked to secure 78 conferences, including 34 international events,” Cr Quirk said.

 “These events create valuable professional development, networking and investment opportunities within local growth sectors and deliver flow-on economic benefits for tourism and hospitality businesses, including hotels, restaurants and retailers.”

 Brisbane Business Events General Manager Juliet Alabaster said the majority of the conference bid wins had been achieved in partnership with the Brisbane Convention & Exhibition Centre (BCEC).

 “BCEC is recognised as the world’s leading convention centre and our collaboration has proven a winning formula for attracting some of the world’s most notable conferences to Brisbane,” Ms Alabaster said.

 “Our conference wins have added to the wider Brisbane business events industry’s success in attracting events, which has been supported by a growth in world-class infrastructure, four and five-star hotels, and diverse leisure attractions.”

 BCEC General Manager Bob O’Keeffe said the result was very pleasing and opened up many opportunities for investment and development in Queensland’s key sector industries and world-leading research.

-“We continue to refine and enhance our long-term partnership with Brisbane Marketing and other Team Brisbane partners to grow international convention business for Brisbane and Queensland in a highly competitive environment,” Mr O’Keeffe said.
+“We continue to refine and enhance our long-term partnership with Brisbane Economic Development Agency and other Team Brisbane partners to grow international convention business for Brisbane and Queensland in a highly competitive environment,” Mr O’Keeffe said.